EdgeGallery/community/Security WG/Secure Design/Security Design Guide.md

 ## 5. DOS Attack

 5.1 Anti-automation must be in place to prevent breached credential testing, brute forcing, and account lockout attacks.

+5.2 The application must limit the number of active concurrent sessions.

+5.3 All input must be limited to an appropriate size limit.

 ## 6. Session Management